Famenumey/Project-1/README.md

 - Update the /etc/ansible/hosts file to include webservers
 - Run the playbook, and navigate to ELK to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:

-- Which file is the playbook?
-ansible-playbook install_elk.yml elk
-ansible-playbook install_filebeat.yml webservers
-ansible-playbook install_metricbeat.yml webservers
+- The playbook files are as follows: ansible-playbook install_elk.yml elk ansible-playbook install_filebeat.yml webservers ansible-playbook install_metricbeat.yml webservers

 Where do you copy it?

 /etc/ansible

 - Which file do you update to make Ansible run the playbook on a specific machine?